ZORIUS-D-O-O/Ompiere/README.md

 - Commercial support options available through certified partners.

 ## Conclusion
-iDempiere stands out as a robust and adaptable ERP solution designed to meet the diverse needs of businesses worldwide.
+Ompiere stands out as a robust and adaptable ERP solution designed to meet the diverse needs of businesses worldwide.
 Its open-source nature, modularity, and community backing make it an ideal choice for organizations seeking to optimize their operations cost-effectively.